 Due to the close proximity to Athens, the Cycladic Islands are generally the most popular of the island clusters.
 This cluster also includes the very popular (and touristy) Santorini, Mykonos, and Paros islands.
 These islands portray the typical ‘Greek island’ look with whitewashed houses with blue doorways built along rocky hillsides.
 Santorini is well-known for being one of the most romantic of the Greek islands.
 While both Ios and Mykonos are popular partying destinations.
 Koufonisi, on the other-hand, is the main attraction of the Little Cyclades.

-Crete is Greece’s biggest island which is practically a ministate of its own.
-While many of the other islands can be enjoyed within a day or two, Crete deserves at least a week to properly explore.
+The best way to understand Greek island hopping to Crete is to understand that Crete is Greece’s biggest island which is practically a ministate of its own.
+While many of the other islands can be enjoyed within a day or two, Crete without a doubt deserves at least a week to properly explore.
 The main attractions here include the Minoan ruins, scenic mountains, inviting beaches, charming rustic villages, and dramatic caves and gorges (including the famous Samaria Gorge).
-Driving in Crete is also a great idea to get to explore the different areas of the island.
+Driving in Crete is also a great idea.
+It is a great way for you to explore the different areas of the island.

-These islands are closer to Albania and Italy than Athens.
-The main island in this cluster is Corfu, with a buzzing main town and beautiful green landscape, with several attractions and beaches.
-Corfu has a very British vibe, particularly due to the many holiday packages sold from the UK.
+These islands are significantly closer to Albania and Italy than Athens.
+The main island in this cluster is Corfu.
+It is a gorgeously buzzing main town and beautiful green landscape, with several attractions and amazing beaches.
+The best way to understand what it is like in Corfu is to know that this Greek island has a very British vibe, particularly due to the many holiday packages sold from the UK.
 The two smaller islands of Paxos and Antipaxos can also get quite busy during high season, while Lefkada is the least touristy of the lot.

 Saronic Gulf Islands